alxersov/ctlg/README.md

  - .NET console application.
  - Entity Framework with SQLite DB, database migrations in SQL.
  - Pri.LongPath is used to support long paths.
  - Autofac is used to inject dpendencies.
+ - SharpCompress is used to read archive files.
+ - Crc32.NET is used to calculate CRC32 checksums.
  - NUnit and Moq for testing.
  - Command and Event patterns.